kimvandenhouten/PyJobShopSTNUs/README.md

 Note that all scripts in this repository require the working directory to be `/path/to/stochasticRCPSPmax`, and for this directory to be in `PYTHONPATH`.

+## Run experiments
+To reproduce the results from our experiments run: experiments/aaai25/experiments/run_experiments.py

+To reproduce the tables that are provided in the supplementary material and that include the test results from the Wilcoxon test, Proportion test, and Magnitude test, run the following scripts: statistical_tests/compare_two_methods_obj_to_latex.py statistical_tests/compare_two_methods_offline_time_to_latex.py statistical_tests/compare_two_methods_online_time_to_latex.py